McMahonLab/OMD-TOIL/scripts/05_Trimming_Merging/README.md

 Overview
 --
-This document outlines procedures for trimming and filtering metagenomic reads.
+This document outlines procedures for trimming and merging metagenomic reads.

 Prerequisites
 --
 Ensure the following software is installed:

 * [Sickle](https://github.com/najoshi/sickle) - Determines quality and length thresholds for trimming, and trims reads.

+* FLASH: [Home Page](https://ccb.jhu.edu/software/FLASH/) and [Source Code](https://sourceforge.net/projects/flashpage/files/) - Merges paired-end reads.

 Ensure the following data are available:
+--

 * `archivalData/MGs/sample_index_L00[0-9]_R[1-2]_001.fastq`, where `sample` is the sample ID, `index` is the barcode used for indexing, [0-9] is a digit referring to the lane number, and [1-2] are the unpaired ends.